JamalOluwakemi/Stockpulse/README.md

 ---

+## Demo Video
+A screen recording showing the StockPulse dashboard in action is included in the `StockPulse_Demo` folder.

 ## Features

 - **Upload Stock Data:** Upload CSV files containing stock market data with fields like Date, Close, Volume, etc.